fireundubh/playwithfire/baldursgate3.md

 # modsettings.lsx

-First of all, remember: `modsettings.lsx` will need to be set to read only after you've made changes.
-Otheriwse, the game will overwrite this file.
+Manually installing a mod is a 3-step process:

+1. Copy the PAK file to the appropriate location.
+(See: [Important Paths](#important-paths))
+2. Add the mod to your player profile's `modsettings.lsx` file.
+3. Set `modsettings.lsx` to read only.

 ## Important Nodes

 ### ModOrder

-If you need to reorder mods for whatever reason, you can populate this node like so:
+If you need to change the load order of your mods, you can populate this node like so:

 ```xml
 <node id="ModOrder">